DenizK00/pi_walk/README.md

 ## Using the Program
 1. Ensure all the required libraries are installed.
-2. Open the command prompt or terminal depending on your operating system
+2. Open the command prompt or terminal depending on your operating system.
 3. Navigate to the directory the repo is installed.
 4. Run the program as described below: